 by Robert A. Bellezza

-A 5-volume series for "Images of America"
+A five-volume series from "Images of America"

 Available from Arcadia Publishing

 Mission San Juan Capistrano Mission Church San Rafael Mission Soledad

 Carmel – Mission San Carlos